 Be vigilant at all times.
 Beaches or offshore islands are not policed.
 Avoid walking alone at night and don’t display valuables or money.
 Use a hotel safe if possible.
 Avoid withdrawing cash from ATMs at night.

-There has been an increase in reports of carjacking, particularly in Maputo.
+There have been reports of carjacking, particularly in Maputo but also between Boane and the Swaziland border crossing points of Namaacha and Goba.
 Keep your car doors locked while driving.
 Be particularly vigilant when arriving at or leaving residential properties after dark.
 Avoid driving alone at night.

 Don’t pick up strangers or stop to help distressed motorists or pedestrians.
 Hijackers sometimes use these techniques to trick motorists into stopping their vehicle.
 If in doubt, drive directly to a police station.